14 Ways the Ultra-Wealthy Legally Minimize Their Tax Bills

 Keeping Ordinary Income Low

-The ultra-rich don’t take salaries because they know salaries are taxed the highest.
-Wages, bonuses, and regular income can be taxed up to 37%, while long-term capital gains and qualified dividends max out at 23.8%.
+The ultra-rich don’t rely on salaries because they know wages are taxed the highest.
+Regular income can face rates up to 37%, while long-term capital gains and qualified dividends max out at just 23.8%.

 Setting Up Businesses

-Bonus depreciation lets them write off these purchases in the first year, creating massive tax deductions.
-These “paper losses” lower taxable income, sometimes to the point where they owe nothing at all.
+Thanks to bonus depreciation, they can write off big purchases in the first year, creating massive tax deductions.
+These “paper losses” often lower taxable income so much that they owe little, or nothing at all.

 Charitable Giving and Foundations

-Donating to charity sounds like a generous act, and it is, but for the ultra-rich, it’s also a tax strategy.
-Instead of giving money directly, they set up private foundations or donor-advised funds (DAFs).
+Donating to charity sounds generous, and it is, but for the ultra-rich, it’s also a tax strategy.
+Instead of writing checks, they set up private foundations or donor-advised funds (DAFs).

 Related Video: Save on Taxes: 19 Smart Ways to Keep More of Your Money